 Tenerife is a beautiful, sunny and diverse island.
 That’s a place you can relax, but also spend time actively!
-We prepared practical information about the Tenerife and everything you need to know before you go!
+We prepared Tenerife travel guide, which contains practical information about the island and everything you need to know before you go!

 Tenerife is a part of Canary Islands archipelago and geographically belongs to Africa, but it’s actually a part of a Spain.
 If you are citizen of European Union countries you are not going to need passport to get in, ID is enough, because it is a part of EU.
 Tenerife is a volcanic island with very varied landscape.
 Southern part looks like a desert, but North is lush green and differential.

 How to get in? – Tenerife Travel Guide

 Plane is easiest and most comfortable way to travel to Tenerife.
 On the island there are two airports- Tenerife Sur (close to the resorts like Las Americas) and Tenerife Norte in surroundings of capitol city Santa Cruz de Tenerife.
 Majority of planes landing on Tenerife South, airport serves such airlines as: Ryanair, WizzAir, Norwegian, Aer Lingus, Lufthansa, Easy Jet and much, much more!
 If you have a lot of time and want to get in with your own car you can think about ferry (we found two lines from Spain – Huelva and Kadyks), it’s also possible to travel between Canary Islands by ferries.